canonical/jaas-documentation/tutorial/jaas_basics.rst

 Now we will also configure JIMM to serve the Juju Dashboard.
 The tarball needed for that is included in the ``jimm.tar.xz`` that you have previously downloaded and is located in the dashboard folder.
-First switch to the jimm model:
+First switch to the JIMM model:

 ``juju switch infrastructure:jimm``